Deepika17-sb/Cms-application-/README.md

 # Cms-application-
-This is the student record system using c++ language
+This is the student record system using    c++ programming language

+this is one of project where record the stidents